preetisawant/cloud-foundry/network-isolation.md

 In the above example, all HTTP and HTTPS calls (all TCP traffic on ports 443 and 80) coming from the CFEE cluster worker nodes (“worker_public”) are allowed outbound (“egress”) access to the public network.

-## CFEE communication with supporting services
+## Communication with supporting services
 {: #private-access}

 A CFEE instance continuously communicates with its supporting services instances: _Kubernetes cluster_, _Cloud Object Storage_ and _Databases for PostgreSQL_.
 Users with _administrator_ role in the CFEE instance can see information about the endpoints used by the CFEE to access those supporting services.
 Go to the **Management access** in the overflow menu located in the upper right corner of the _Overview_ page in the CFEE user interface.
 The _Management access_ dialog shows the type of access (private or private) and the actual service endpoints use to access the supporting service instances.
 The endpoints are not intended for development tasks, but only for troubleshooting purposes (e.g., to verify how CFEE accesses those service instances).